WPBeginner

 Enter your local site information

-Once you have filled all the information, click on the ‘Install WordPress’ button to continue.
+Once you have filled in all the information, click on the ‘Install WordPress’ button to continue.

 WordPress will now run the installation and prompt you to log in once it’s done.

-You can login to your website by going to /localhost/website1/wp-admin page and use the username / password that you entered during installation to login.
+You can log in to your website by going to the /localhost/website1/wp-admin page and using the username and password that you entered during installation.

 WordPress login page